Application Icons on Desktop

 to your app's.
 Save the file with your app's file name in ~/Desktop

 directory.
-Every time you launch an Interactive Desktop session, the
+Every time you launch an Interactive Desktop session, the icon shows

-We can help you to create one.
+know, and we can help you create one.